 VEB Leuchtenbau Red Mushroom Desk Lamp

-Materials: Red painted iron base and aluminium lampshade with a brass top.
+Materials: Red painted metal (iron) base with a built-in switch.
 Cast iron counterweight inside the base.
+Conical red painted metal rod.
+Red painted aluminium mushroom lampshade with a round brass top.
 Some metal parts.
-Two white Bakelite sockets.
+Two white Bakelite E27 sockets.

 Height: 47 cm / 18.50”

 Width: 35 cm / 13.77”